elephantscale/es-training-new/cassandra/slides/Cassandra_Admin_1.md

  * Very high IOPS

- * ‘no seek’ time  (costly operation on mechanical disks)
+ * 'no seek' time  (costly operation on mechanical disks)

  * Cost is coming down